THE INERRANCY ISSUE

 When the time was proper, four hundredth years after sojourning in Egypt, God inspired Moses to write the Torah out there in the Desert.
 The Torah with its laws, rituals and ceremonies gave the Jews a cultural identity, but Israel was not faithful to God and the Torah, and went after other Gods.
 God then sent his prophets who wrote more words pointing them back to the Lord.
 The Jews were faithful recorders of the Law and the prophets, but they were not perfect.
 A comparison of the Dead Sea Scrolls (Some of these scrolls have been dated to 300 years before Christ.) with the Old Testament writings indicates that they agreed 95% of the time, so there was a 5% difference.
 Of course most of that 5% percent was mostly difference over spellings.
 These few minor differences were inconsequential, so basically the Old Testament of today is the same that Jesus quotes and recognized as the word of God.

-I have always been a strong defender of the Bible and will always continue to be so, but we need to understand how the Bible came about.
-Some Christians have the notion that the New Testament Christians had the New Testament, which is absolutely wrong.
+I have always been a strong defender of the Bible and will always continue to be so, and yes our ministry does believe the New Testament is the word of God, but we need to understand how the Bible came about.
+Some Christians have the notion that the New Testament Christians had the New Testament available, which is absolutely wrong.
 The early Christians did not have any books of the New Testament, not even have a single word or letter of it.
 It was years later that the book of James was written, which was the first New Testament book, later on more books were written.

 Now regarding inerrancy, there is more than one way to think about inerrancy, the book Five Views on Biblical Inerrancy (Counterpoints: Bible and Theology) by Professor of Christian Theology R. Albert Mohler, Professor of Theology Kevin J. Vanhoozer, New Testament Scholar Michael F. Bird, Biblical scholar and theologian Peter E. Enns, and Professor of Missional Theology John R. Franke, explains different ways to think about inerrancy.

 Our ministry believes in something that we call “Transcendental Inerrancy”.
-In this view the original texts were indeed inspired by God and were without errors, but that does not apply to the copies that were later created.
+In this our view we affirm that the original texts were indeed inspired by God and were without errors.
+However that does not apply to the copies that were later created.
 How then can we trust the texts that we currently have?
 Well let us explain the principles of transcendental inerrancy.

 1. Condensing.
 Or Partial